Mexican Americans: Music

-The popular radio format Regional Mexican includes Mexican styles of music; Norteño, ranchera, Conjunto, Son Jarocho, and mariachi.
-It also includes the indigenous and Mexican American music styles of the New Mexico music, Tejano music, Chicano rock, and Chicano rap, which originate in the United States.
+The popular radio format Regional Mexican includes Mexican styles of music; Norteño, ranchera, Conjunto, Son Jarocho, Cumbia, and mariachi.
+It also includes the indigenous and Mexican American music styles of the New Mexico music, Tejano music, Chicano rock, Chicano rap and Cumbia rap, which originate in the United States.
+Mexican Americans also have played and have continued to play significant roles in the production, exhibition, signification and reception of West Coast hip-hop.
+Since the 1980s, African-American rappers from Los Angeles, including Ice-T and Eazy-E have helped Mexican-American rappers achieve recognition.